Vinothsuku/agentLite/README.md

 **Key Features:**
 - **Web Search Integration**: Searches the web using DuckDuckGo and extracts relevant results.
-- **Content Summarization**: Uses OpenAI's GPT-4 to generate concise summaries of retrieved content.
+- **Content Summarization**: Uses OpenAI's GPT-4 (by default but its configurable) to generate concise summaries of retrieved content
 - **Feedback-Driven Adaptation**: Agents can analyze user feedback and adapt their behavior over time.
 - **Memory and Logging**: Agents maintain a memory of actions and results, with detailed logging for debugging and analysis.
 - **Modular Design**: Easily add new actions, modify existing ones, or integrate with other APIs.